horvay/multicam-podcast-editor/README.md

 This tool assumes you have 2 or more files: a video with all the audio and video from all the participants, and individual videos for each participant.
 You will need to follow this naming exactly:
 - call the video with all the cameras and audios "main.mp4"
-- call each of the individuals' videos "person1.mp4", "person2.mp4", etc
+- call each of the individuals' videos "person1.mp4", "person2.mp4", etc, or have the word "webcam" in the name. (this is because individual files in streamyard have the name webcam so I can just copy and paste them)
+- if you want to include screenshares, then copy those over and ensure they have the word "screen" in them.

 Ensure these videos are in the same directory as this tool.